An Operator Theoretical Approach to Mercer's Theorem: Reproducing Kernel Hilbert Spaces --- The Basics

 Conversely, let $T\in\cB(\cK,\cH)$ and consider $\cG:=\ran(T)$ endowed with the inner product

 Then, for arbitrary $g\in\cG$ there exists unique $k\in \cK\ominus\ker(T)$ such that $g=Tk$ and then

 This proves that the canonical embedding $J\colon \cG\hookrightarrow \cH$ is continuous.

-In Theorem~\ref{t:inclusion} we will see that the concept of a reproducing kernel Hilbert space is actually originating from the concept of operator range.
+In Theorem~\ref{t:inclusion} we see that the concept of a reproducing kernel Hilbert space is actually originating from the concept of operator range, sharing a property called automatic continuity: once an inclusion of operator ranges, or reproducing kernel Hilbert spaces, holds, the inclusion is continuous.
 A survey of this theory can be found at P.A.~Fillmore and J.P.~Williams \cite{FillmoreWilliams}.
 This theory is closely related to the theory of reproducing kernel Hilbert space, and this is the best viewed through the approach of L.~Schwartz \cite{Schwartz}.
 We will better see this in Theorem~\ref{t:leka} when it will be proven that the reproducing kernel Hilbert space associated to a Mercer kernel is an operator range. \end{remark}

 \begin{theorem}[Aronszajn's Inclusion Theorem \cite{Aronszajn1}, \cite{Aronszajn2}] Given $K,L\in\cK_\FF^+(X)$, the following assertions are equivalent. \begin{itemize} \item[(i)] $\cH_K\subseteq \cH_L$. \item[(ii)] $\cH_K\hookrightarrow \cH_L$, that is, $\cH_K$ is continuously included in $\cH_L$. \item[(iii)] There exists $c>0$ such that $K\leq c L$. \end{itemize} \end{theorem}